DanielXMoore/Civet/README.md

 new language features and shorthand syntax.
 Civet provides a way to get the benefits bit by bit without a complete rewrite.
 This same configurability lets us experiment with language features to gain experience and improve them before locking them in.
 It also allows us to adapt to a changing future.

+Sponsorship
+---
+If you are so inclined, you can sponsor Civet on [Open Collective](https://opencollective.com/civet).